Papua New Guinea Coffee

 Papua New Guinea’s gold, copper, and oil deposits account for over 72% of its export earnings.
 The country is also a heavy producer of palm oil, and the largest crops exported are coffee, cocoa, and coconut oil.

-The Boom (and Bust) of Coffee
+The Boom and Bust of Papua New Guinea Coffee

 Coffee production in Papua New Guinea can be traced back to the 1920s when 18 commercial coffee production sites were established.